Best Budget Graphics Cards in 2025: GPUs Worth the Money

 These days, graphics cards are more expensive than they've ever been, with some Nvidia graphics cards reaching up to $2,000, while cheaper cards are still selling for hundreds of dollars.
 It used to be that a budget graphics card would run you around $200 and deliver a solid 1080p gaming experience in the latest games, but that's not really the case anymore.
 For instance, the Nvidia GeForce RTX 4060 Ti could be considered a budget graphics card by today's standards, and that will set you back $399.

-All you need to do is ask yourself if you really need the best ray tracing.
-Chances are you can live without it.
+All you need to do is ask yourself if you really need the best ray tracing effects.
+Chances are you can live without them.

 1. Intel Arc B580